danielhatton/eights/README.md

 that's not the case, the method produces sets of projections which are not _wrong_ in any technical sense, but which do look decidedly odd.

+In setting the widths of lines in the drawing to comply with BS 8888:2011, both the `put_it_in` method in the `add_first_angle_projection_symbol` class and the `fap` method in the `first_angle_projection` class assume that FreeCAD will interpret floating-point numbers, assigned to the `LineWidth` and `HiddenWidth` properties of a `TechDraw::DrawViewPart` or `Drawing::FeatureViewPart` object, as being in millimetres.
+This assumption has so far proved correct on the systems on which the present module has been tested, but there may be some FreeCAD configuration option that can render it incorrect.

+(This bug is fixed as long as the module is being run under FreeCAD version 0.18.4 or later.)
 The dummy documents created by the `put_it_in` method in the `add_first_angle_projection_symbol` class and by the `fap` method in the `first_angle_projection` class are a waste of RAM and clutter up the GUI, and ideally should be closed just before the respective methods exit.
-Unfortunately, adding commands to the end of the methods to close the dummy documents causes a segfault, at least under FreeCAD 0.16 on Scientific Linux 7.3 (and in some cases under FreeCAD 0.16 on Fedora 28), so the methods currently leave the dummy documents open.
-The segfault doesn't happen under FreeCAD 0.18.4 on Ubuntu 20.04, so at some point in the future, it's likely to be safe to uncomment the commands in `eights.py` that will close the dummy documents.
+Unfortunately, adding commands to the end of the methods to close the dummy documents causes a segfault, at least under FreeCAD 0.16 on Scientific Linux 7.3 (and in some cases under FreeCAD 0.16 on Fedora 28).
+The segfault doesn't happen under FreeCAD 0.18.4 on Ubuntu 20.04, so the present state of the code is that the dummy documents are closed in a conditional code segment that is executed only if the FreeCAD version under which the module is being run is 0.18.4 or later.

-In setting the widths of lines in the drawing to comply with BS 8888:2011, both the `put_it_in` method in the `add_first_angle_projection_symbol` class and the `fap` method in the `first_angle_projection` class assume that FreeCAD will interpret floating-point numbers, assigned to the `LineWidth` and `HiddenWidth` properties of a `Drawing::FeatureViewPart` object, as being in millimetres.
-This assumption has so far proved correct on the systems on which the present module has been tested, but there may be some FreeCAD configuration option that can render it incorrect.

 # Citing